Fifth Sunday of Ordinary Time, Year B, February 4, 2018

 Ancient Corinth was a sophisticated city where many teachers proclaimed new religious and philosophical ideas.
 Paul, a stranger to the new Christian community there, has to establish his credentials.
 The virtues of which he boasts are surprising.

-This gospel remembers Jesus healing, driving out demons and preaching.
+This gospel remembers Jesus healing, driving out demons, preaching and praying.
 It remembers Jesus' own words giving emphasis to one of those purposes.

 The Literary Background: You probably already know the story of Job: A prosperous fellow, he suddenly experiences catastrophic, inexplicable losses of wealth, family and health.
 Friends try to explain it all as divine punishment for some secret sin, but Job knows better.
 What he doesn't know is why.
 He just keeps repeating, "The Lord gives and the Lord takes away.
 Blessed be the name of the Lord."
 Today's passage is a short excerpt from one of the long conversations among Job and his "friends."